One fire. One cauldron. And suddenly, cooking regains something essential.

 First, because they combine a historical, culinary, and practical approach.
 The recipes are not just simple "old-fashioned" dishes.
 They are inspired by specific eras, archaeological traces, historical sources, culinary archives, and documented traditions.

-These are not just recipe cards.
+These are not just simple recipe cards.

 They are objects of transmission.

-Rediscover the culinary art of Gaul
+Rediscovering the Culinary Art of Gaul

 Cooking Gaulish is not about folklore.

-In this kit, you will discover:
+In this box, you will notably discover:

-- Millet porridge with vegetables, pork & mead
+- Millet Porridge with Vegetables, Pork & Mead

-- Rustic sausages with herbs and barley grains
+- Rustic Sausages with Herbs and Barley Grains

-- Beef stew with broad beans and sloes
+- Beef Stew with Broad Beans and Sloes

-- Poultry porridge, millet and nettles
+- Poultry Porridge, Millet and Nettles

-- Warm crushed vegetables & cervoise
+- Warm Mashed Vegetables & Cervoise

-- Gaulish bread with 3 flours
+- Gaulish Bread with 3 Flours

-Who is the Gaulish Cuisine kit for?
+Who is the Gaulish Cuisine box for?

-Discover the Gaulish Cuisine kit
+Discover the Gaulish Cuisine box

 A generous, spicy, and surprising medieval cuisine